 There is nothing wrong with the current spec, and the proposal might give up some flexibility.

+No action.

+JVET-R0466 Crosscheck of JVET-R0230 (AHG2: Syntax clean-up for cross component adaptive loop filter) [M. G. Sarwer (Alibaba)]

-No action.JVET-R0233 AHG16: Line buffer problem of CC-ALF for 4:2:2 and 4:4:4 sequences [N. Hu, V. Seregin, M. Karczewicz (Qualcomm)]
+JVET-R0233 AHG16: Line buffer problem of CC-ALF for 4:2:2 and 4:4:4 sequences [N. Hu, V. Seregin, M. Karczewicz (Qualcomm)]

 In VVC draft 8, cross component adaptive loop filter (CC-ALF) is adopted to refine chroma components by using luma samples.
 To get an offset for a chroma sample, CC-ALF is applied to luma samples (after applying luma sample adaptive offset) where the centre of the filter is the co-located luma sample of the current chroma sample.